 Following eyeshadow, I applied the eye pencil as liner and winged it out slightly.
 The eye pencil is another of my favourites among the bunch, the grey colour isn’t too harsh and it’s easy to correct mistakes or smoke out.
 It works wonderfully on the waterline as well.

 Then, I applied a coat of volume mascara, which didn’t really deliver volume but a very pared-down, natural look to the lashes.
 I like the brush, which is about the size of a toilet brush, but other than that it fell a little flat for me.
 Perhaps I’ll like it better after it’s dried out a little?

 In conclusion, the Apoliva makeup line is more suited to a beginner or someone who doesn’t have a huge interest in makeup – it’s a natural-looking no-makeup-makeup with neutrals and essentials.
 It’s easy to work with, and forgiving if you make a mistake.

 I enjoy the foundation very much since it’s so light – but it’s also my least favourite thing about the line.
 The foundation is available in 8 shades, which is a lot for a new launch – but they’re all beige.
 Every single one.
 They explained that they’re developing a separate line for dark skin, which I guess is better than nothing, but how are we supposed to interpret that?
 Girls with dark skin are promised a future spinoff, but won’t be included in the main line?
 Apoteket, you can do better than this.
 You should do better than this.

 Price range: Lower/mid – with a price range of 99-169 SEK (11-19 USD / 10-18 EUR)

 Pros: Upgraded packaging, ease of use, quality is mostly good.

-Cons: Shade range is a joke, some duds in the lineup, nothing revolutionary
+Cons: Shade range, some duds in the lineup, nothing revolutionary

 Referral program?
 No.